dktomar9456/dktomar9456/README.md

 - 👋 Hi, I’m @dktomar9456
 - 👀 I’m interested in web Development
-- 🌱 I’m currently learning web development using React-Js and DSA
+- 🌱 I’m currently learning web development using React-Js
 - 💞️ I’m looking to collaborate on good web-development projects
 - 📫 How to reach me. mail me at dktomar9456@gmail.com